whitemike889/VimeoNetworking/README.md

 ## Last remarks

-With *all that* said, you now have a pretty solid picture of what **VimeoNetworking** can do.
+With *all that* said, you now have a pretty solid understanding of what **VimeoNetworking** can do.
 There's always more to explore, and we encourage you to play with the sample project, or dive right into the code and try it out yourself.
 Most of our classes and functions are decently documented in the source files, so more detail on any topic can be found there.
 If you still have questions or you're running into trouble, feel free to [file an issue](https://github.com/vimeo/VimeoNetworking/issues).
 Better yet, if you fixed an issue or you have an improvement you'd like to share, send us a [pull request](https://github.com/vimeo/VimeoNetworking/pulls).

 **VimeoNetworking** is available under the MIT license, see the LICENSE file for more info.